AbdurRKhalid/Design-Patterns/Behavioral/Chain of Responsibilities/Readme.md

 1. More than one object might handle the request.
 2. Issuing a request to one of several objects without specifying receiver explicitly.
 3. Set of objects that can handle a request should be specified dynamically.

+## Consequences
+* Reduced Coupling.
+* Added Flexibility in Assigning Responsibilities to objects.
+* Receipt is not guaranteed.